Daraan/LunaticAI-Driver-for-CARLA-Simulator/docs/Agents.md

         agent.run_step()
 ```

-The agent can be initialized quicker and directly with the [](#GameFramework), which also provides other useful instances at the same time.
+The agent can be initialized quicker and directly with the {py:class}`.GameFramework`, which also provides other useful instances at the same time.

 ```python
 agent, world_model, global_planner, keyboard_controller = game_framework.init_agent_and_interface(ego, agent_class=LunaticAgent, config=behavior)